Welcome to the Grand Rapids Community College Early Childhood Learning Laboratory

 Crisis Plan and Disaster Preparedness

 The ECLL is directly involved with the Grand Rapids Community College Crisis Response Team.
 This team has developed Emergency Procedures for Bomb Threats, Suspicious Persons, Power Failure, Injury/Illness, Fire, Gas Leak, Storm Warning, and Robbery.
 We work closely with the GRCC Police Department.
 In fact, they often visit our building to check in on us.
-ECLL employees have had Active Shooter Training provided by the GRCC Police.
+ECLL employees have had Active Shooter Training provided by the GRCC Campus Police.

 Family Notification - Families will be notified if the building is evacuated, in the case of a lost child, an unsupervised child, and alleged sexual contact.

 If you would like to see our Crisis Response documents, please stop at the front desk to request a copy.
-Your child(ren)’s health and safety is our first goal.
+Your child’s health and safety is our first goal.
 We take this responsibility very seriously.

 What is Rave Alert?

-Grand Rapids Community College has partnered with Rave Mobile Safety, the leader in mobile safety, to offer an emergency notification system, Rave Alert, capable of sending users text, voice and email messages.
+Grand Rapids Community College has partnered with Rave Mobile Safety, the leader in mobile safety, to offer an emergency notification system, Rave Alert, capable of sending users text, voice, and email messages.

 Fire and Tornado Drills